darkirbyy/azertype/README.md

 To start the app:

 - run `php -S localhost:8000 -t public` on a terminal.
-- open `dist/index.html` with any browser.
+- open `html/index.html` with any browser.
+- PHP logs are written through the console running the CLI server.

 ## Test